Ravagedbird/chronochain/README.md

 Receivers MAY reconstruct and verify the timestamp by recomputing:

-Pulsar phases at the declared UTC time
+-  Pulsar phases at the declared UTC time.

-SHA3-256 hash
+-  SHA3-256 hash.

-Truncation to N bits
+-  Truncation to N bits.

 A match indicates the timestamp is astrophysically consistent and was not forged except by an adversary capable of generating synthetic pulsar signals.

 Collision Expectations

-With N = 32 bits:
+- With N = 32 bits:

 Collision probability ~ 1 in 4 billion.

-With N = 64 bits:
+- With N = 64 bits:

 Collision probability functionally negligible for global telemetry use.